Stephane Bancel Sells 9,000 Shares of Moderna, Inc. (NASDAQ:MRNA) Stock

-Moderna, Inc. (NASDAQ:MRNA) CEO Stephane Bancel sold 9,000 shares of the stock in a transaction that occurred on Wednesday, July 7th.
-The stock was sold at an average price of $231.76, for a total value of $2,085,840.00.
-Following the sale, the chief executive officer now directly owns 6,226,868 shares in the company, valued at approximately $1,443,138,927.68.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Moderna, Inc. (NASDAQ:MRNA) CEO Stephane Bancel sold 9,000 shares of Moderna stock in a transaction that occurred on Wednesday, July 14th.
+The shares were sold at an average price of $237.22, for a total value of $2,134,980.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.

 Stephane Bancel also recently made the following trade(s):